dhis2/developer-portal/docs/guides/add-form.md

 ### Input fields

-Our input fields are the user's first name, surname, and email address.
-All the input fields are declared similarly, for example:
+The input fields in our example are the user's first name, surname, and email address.
+Declare the input fields by declaring whether they're required, and by giving them a name, label, and the name of the component.

 ```js
 <Field